ietf-teep/architecture/draft-ietf-teep-architecture.md

     Any entity is free to operate a TAM.
 For a TAM to be successful, it must have its public key or certificate installed in a device's Trust Anchor list.
-    A TAM may set up a relationship with device manufacturers or carriers to have them install the TAM's keys in their device's Trust Anchor list.
+    A TAM may set up a relationship with device manufacturers or network carriers to have them install the TAM's keys in their device's Trust Anchor list.
     Alternatively, a TAM may publish its certificate and allow Device Administrators to install the TAM's certificate in their devices as